Table Of Contents

 Potential Harm to Pets and Children

-Additionally, salt can be irritating if it gets into eyes or open wounds, creating discomfort for both humans and pets.
+- Irritation: Excess salt can cause pain and irritation if it gets into the eyes or open wounds of humans or pets.

 Property Damage Concerns

-3. Metal corrosion: Salt accelerates rusting and corrosion of metal fixtures, doorframes, or appliances.
+- Metal Corrosion: It accelerates rusting and corrosion on metal fixtures, doorframes, and essential appliances.

 Safer and More Effective Alternatives

-Rather than relying on salt to manage lizard populations, consider these safer and more effective alternatives:
+Rather than relying on salt to manage lizard populations, consider these safer and more effective alternatives for how to get rid of lizards at home:

 Natural Lizard Deterrents